-He has two sons, 29-year-old twins (Max and Andy) who are writing, recording, performing, and preparing to tour the West Coast with their band, Twin Sages.
+He has two sons, 30 year-old identical twins (Max and Andy) who are writing, recording, performing, and preparing to tour the West Coast with their band, Twin Sages.
 In addition to his sons, Mark’s immediate family consists of two lovable pit-bulls Ruby and Louie.

 AREAS OF PRACTICE

 • Product Liability